 Perhaps you simply no longer want a coffee maker on the counter and are looking for a less encumbered way to get your caffeine fix!
-Whatever the situation, we’ll show you the easiest way to make coffee without a coffee maker.
+Whatever the situation, we will show you the easiest way to make coffee without a coffee maker.

 How to Make Coffee on the Stove